 - For GPS, use 1 Lodge St, Asheville, NC 28803

 - From Interstate 40: Biltmore Estate is located just north of exit 50 on U.S. Highway 25.

 - From Interstate 26: take Interstate 40 East, then take exit 50.

 - From the Blue Ridge Parkway: take the U.S. Highway 25-North exit; Biltmore Estate is approximately 4 miles from the parkway.

 Hours & Tickets

 - Your daytime admission includes a self-guided tour of Biltmore House, gardens, Antler Hill and winery.
-If you are a AAA member, check with them for discounted tickets.
 The lowest ticket prices of the year are January-March, with many special offers throughout the year (see top of this page for current specials).

 - You may purchase tickets at many of the inns and hotels in town.
 Tickets purchased at most B&Bs and vacation rentals are good for two days - for the price of one day.